superlinked/VectorHub/docs/articles/semantic_chunking.md

 Depending on the needs of your use case - e.g., more fine-grained analysis, improved context, enhanced readability, alignment with user queries, etc. - you may also want to reduce your breakpoint distance threshold, generating more chunks.

-Let's run a sample text input using the `breakpoint_percentile_threshold` above (i.e., 80%) to see what results we get.
+Let's run a sample text input using our 80% `breakpoint_percentile_threshold` to see what results we get.

 ```python
 text = """